Chapter 7: Anti-Patterns

 What it looks like:

-"I'm working on the authentication system.
-Let me show you the code.
+"I am working on the authentication system.
+Let me show you the

-So here in line 47, I've implemented the JWT validation logic.
-The
+code.
+So here in line 47, I have implemented the JWT validation

-issue is that the token refresh mechanism needs to handle edge cases
+logic.
+The issue is that the token refresh mechanism needs to

 [10 minutes of technical deep-dive during standup]